Brugada (brew-GAH-dah) syndrome is a rare but potentially life-threatening heart rhythm condition (arrhythmia) that is sometimes inherited.

-Brugada (brew-GAH-dah) syndrome is a potentially life-threatening heart rhythm disorder that is sometimes inherited.
-People with Brugada syndrome have an increased risk of abnormal heart rhythms from the lower chambers of the heart (ventricular arrhythmias).
+People with Brugada syndrome have an increased risk of irregular heart rhythms beginning in the lower chambers of the heart (ventricles).

-- Gasping, labored breathing, particularly at night
+- Gasping and labored breathing, particularly at night

 - Irregular heartbeats or palpitations

-- Extremely fast and chaotic heartbeat (sudden cardiac arrest)
+- Extremely fast and chaotic heartbeat

 When to see a doctor

-If you faint and you suspect it may be because of a heart condition, seek emergency medical attention.
+If you faint and you think it may be because of a heart condition, seek emergency medical attention.

-In Brugada syndrome, a defect in these channels can cause your heart to beat abnormally and spin electrically out of control in an abnormally fast and dangerous rhythm (ventricular fibrillation).
+In Brugada syndrome, a change in these channels causes the heart to beat too fast, creating a dangerous heart rhythm (ventricular fibrillation).

-As a result, your heart doesn't pump effectively and not enough blood travels to the rest of your body.
-This will cause fainting if that rhythm lasts for only a short time or sudden cardiac death if the heart remains in that bad rhythm.
+As a result, the heart doesn't pump enough blood to the rest of the body.
+An irregular rhythm that lasts for a short time can cause fainting.
+Sudden cardiac death can occur if the irregular heartbeat doesn't stop.

 Risk factors for Brugada syndrome include: